mehtasuraj09/ruby_string_sort/README.md

 # ruby_string_sort
-it accepts a string and rearranges the string as follows: the most frequent character comes the first and least frequent character comes the last.
+it accepts a string and rearranges the string as follows:
+The most frequent characters come first and least frequent characters come last.